Which crash helmet manufacturer makes the safest helmets?

 Sorry Sparx, Osbe, Halfords and the like.

-Our main drawback is the limited number of helmets tested for some brands which may slant the figures – SHARP choose and buy the helmets themselves, so that’s bound to skew the figures.
-If a brand’s helmets haven’t been chosen for testing, then they won’t appear in our table.
+Our main drawback is the limited number of helmets tested for some brands which will slant the figures – SHARP choose and buy the helmets themselves, so that’s bound to skew the figures.
+If a brand’s helmets haven’t been chosen for testing, then they simply won’t appear in our table.

 As alluded to above, to avoid sample size skewing, we’ve excluded some brands where a brand hasn’t had a reasonable tested sample size.
 Why?
 Well, imagine one brand has 10 helmets tested with an average score of 3 stars, they could be below a brand with just one helmet scoring 4.
 So because of this, where there’s only a handful of helmets available to score, we’ve usually removed the brand from the survey.